c3337187/Script-YTD/README.md

 - `Pictures/` – single images
 - `Pictures/Wildberries/` – Wildberries product images

-All runtime files (config, logs and download list) are stored in the `system/` folder.
+All runtime files (config, logs and the download list) are stored in the `system/` folder next to the executable.
-The repository includes an empty `system/` directory; required files will be created automatically on first launch.